carbonplan/cdr-database/methods/metrics.md

 Values for each metric are based on information provided in public project proposals and our own research.
 We are actively developing better methods for metric calibration based on independent data and models.

 The mark next to each metric shows our validation.
 We gave projects a <InlineCheck /> when we could validate a claim with reasonable confidence.
 Where we didn’t feel confident about validating claims, we left the entry blank, generally erring on the side of caution and respectfulness.
 The absence of a <InlineCheck /> should not necessarily be interpreted as a criticism of the project, though it may indicate concerns that could be resolved with more information.
-As we develop better methods, and as we learn more about projects, we expect to be able to validate more claims with confidence, and we may introduce new ratings.
+As we develop better methods, and as we learn more about projects, we expect to be able to validate more claims with confidence, and we may introduce new metrics.
 We also include “notes” and “comments”, with notes addressing information provided by projects directly and comments explaining our evaluation or interpretation of project information.

+It is important to note that our validation is dependent on access to specific project information, as well as relevant science and data.
+Validation may therefore reflect underlying biases, such as geographic inequities in publicly accessible science and data, or differences in the information solicited from projects by specific RFPs.

 Validation on metrics is only provided for Mechanism, Volume, Negativity, and Permanence.
 We do not provide validation on Cost.
 In some ways cost is self-evident because the price of the offering is set directly by the project.
 When expressed in terms of $/tCO₂, however, cost also reflects uncertainty in volume.
 Because we validate volume separately, we do not attempt to specifically validate the cost.